TheRockonVHS/100-days-of-code/r2-log.md

 ### Day 8: March 20, 2023

 **Today's Progress**: I went over Intervals and Timers and starting to learn about Objects

+### Day 9: March 21, 2023

+**Today's Progress**: I learned more about Object and object references vs values.
+I was learned about Maps and the differences between the two.